justinbornais/blog/content/posts/comp-2310-info-of-proofs.md

 There are many proof methods to discuss.

 ## Direct Proof
+This is one of the most common proofs.
 The exact form in the courseware is:
 > To prove that $\vdash(\alpha\Rightarrow\beta)$, we may prove that $\alpha\vdash\beta$. i.e. we may derive a proof of $\beta$ from $\alpha$.

 This effectively means, if the wff we are trying to prove is of the form $\alpha\Rightarrow\beta$, then we can assume $\alpha$ (call it the *premise*) and prove $\beta$.